English Language

 About

-The Department of Art Education at the Faculty of Education in Misurata was established in the fall semester of the academic year 2006-2007, based on the vision of the university to pay attention to the various activity departments, and to prepare qualified teachers technically, academically, culturally and educationally in the field of art education to work in various fields to serve Libya.
-The department started with a group of 40 students, then the number of students increased year after year until it reached more than 200 students during the spring semester of 2012-2013.
+The Department of Art Education was established at the College of Education - Misurata University in the fall semester of the academic year 2006-2007 AD, based on the university’s vision in order to pay attention to the various sections of activity, and prepare qualified teachers artistically, scientifically, culturally, and pedagogically in the field of art education to work in multiple fields to serve Libya, the first of which is education.
+It began with a student group of (40) male and female students, then the numbers increased year after year due to the demand for the department, and the number of students reached more than 210 male and female students during the spring semester 2012 - 2013 AD, distributed among the classrooms, and the department’s study plan includes subjects Specialized, general and educational materials.
+The department's first batch graduated in the fall semester of the 2010-2011 academic year.

 Mission